daniel-pg/ArchRival-Core/docs/isa/main.typ

 = Introduction

+== ICMC ISA Overview

-The ICMC Instruction Set Architecture (ISA) is a very simplified 16-bit, von Neumann, load-store, isolated I/O, RISC(ish) architecture designed for educational purposes.
-It features a variable-length 16-bit/32-bit instruction encoding, a bank of eight general-purpose registers, status flag registers, and support for arithmetic, logical, memory, and control flow operations.
+The ICMC Instruction Set Architecture (ISA) is a very simplified *16-bit, load-store, RISC(ish), von Neumann architecture* designed for educational purposes.
+It features *isolated I/O*,  *variable-length instruction encoding* (16-bit/32-bit), a bank of eight general-purpose registers, status flag registers, and support for arithmetic, logical, memory, and control flow operations.

 The architecture is defined by its register set, memory model, and the instruction encodings and semantics detailed herein.
 All data words and registers are 16 bits wide.

-As an ISA that has been designed mainly for simplicity and ease of teaching, it *does NOT support* many of the features that power almost all modern CPU architectures and even some microcontrollers, including but not limited to:
+Designed primarily for simplicity and ease of teaching, this ISA *does NOT support* many of the features that power almost all modern CPU architectures and even some microcontrollers, including but not limited to:

 - Hardware Interrupts
 - Hardware Timers and Performance Counters